ValueMelody/melody-auth/docs/feature-overview.md

 # Feature Overview

-A consolidated reference of supported Melody Auth capabilities and notable configuration options, with support indicators for each access method.
+A consolidated reference of supported Melody Auth product capabilities and customer-visible controls, with support indicators for each access method.
+This overview focuses on product-facing functionality rather than low-level SDK helper APIs or deployment mechanics.

 **Legend:** ✓ = Supported